timotheuslin/ipug/README.md

-pug
+PUG
 ==

-**Pug, the Udk Guidedog** that
+**Pug, the Uefi Guidedog** that
 1. reduces the code maintenance complexity and
-2.  simplifies the build process of UDK.
+2. simplifies the build process of the UEFI EDK2 code.

-This is a Python/Pypi package.
+This is a Python/PyPI package.

 ## Ref.